GFynbo/GoudaTime/README.md

 8. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.

 ---

-## Tasks & Goals
-### TODOS
-* Remove 'Deny' model and implement single field in Match to determine whether its a match or deny
-* Re-organize the models AND forms into individual files for aesthetics and styles
-* Add delete feature on existing matches
-* Force matches into all being the same size
-* Get user's current location and update their profile/model instance
-* ~~Allow users to update and edit their existing profiles~~
-* Allow uses to add a profile picture
-* Move forms into individual files in one folder
-* Center login/signup buttons on the nav bar
-* ~~Show active page on the navbar~~

-### BIG TODOS
-* Dynamically load restaurants from surrounding area
-* Allow group matching to help people decide on a place to eat together

 ## The Team